This guide illustrates how to search for what is available in any given city.

 Multi-focus: The Dark Odyssey and Paradise Unbound annual retreats offer events and workshops of interest to BDSM players, swingers, Tantra enthusiasts, etc. Of the two, Dark Odyssey has a fuller class schedule, while Paradise is less expensive and possibly a little more laid-back.

-Swinging: See the NASCA Conventions Page for a current list.
+Swinging: See NASCA's events page for a current list.

 BDSM (all genders): A few examples are TESFest (New York), Black Rose (Washington DC), Folsom Street Fair (San Francisco), Thunder in the Mountains (Denver), and KinkFest (Portland).
 A museum rather than a conference, the Leather Archives and Museum in Chicago is well worth visiting.
 A calendar of BDSM conferences, including mixed-gender, men-only, and women-only events, is maintained at The BDSM Events Page.

-Polyamory: Options include the Loving More and Poly Living conferences, as well as the NFNC Summer Camp.
+Polyamory: Options include the Loving More conferences, as well as the NFNC Summer Camp.

 Artistic: The Seattle Erotic Art Festival is the best place to see good art and often purchase it at bargain prices.